justinmk/notes/delicious.md

 20200509
 Joe Rogan Experience #1309 - Naval Ravikant https://www.youtube.com/watch?v=3qHkcs3kG44
-tag="startups concepts mental-model philosophy technology"
+tag="startups concepts mental-model philosophy technology naval-ravikant"
 - Read the same 100 books over and over
 - Social media makes everyone a celebrity; but celebrities are the most miserable people in the world...
 - Rich and anonymous > poor and famous